ximmox/Solid-Explorer-Public/README.md

 Solid-Explorer-Public
 =====================

-Public repository for Solid Explorer
+Public repository for Solid Explorer with language files only.